paritytech/parity-bridges-common/docs/high-level-overview.md

 tracked parachain nodes.
 The relay looks at the [`Heads`](https://github.com/paritytech/polkadot/blob/1a034bd6de0e76721d19aed02a538bcef0787260/runtime/parachains/src/paras/mod.rs#L642) map of the [`paras` pallet](https://github.com/paritytech/polkadot/tree/1a034bd6de0e76721d19aed02a538bcef0787260/runtime/parachains/src/paras) in sourche chain, and compares the value with the best parachain head, stored in the bridge parachains pallet at the taget chain.
-If new parachain head appears at the relay chain block `B`, the relay process **waits** until header `B` or one of its ancestors appears at the target chain.
+When new parachain head appears at source relay chain block `B`, the relay process **waits** until header `B` or one of its children blocks' finality is relayed to and appears on target chain.
 Once it is available, the storage proof of the map entry is generated and is submitted to the target chain.

 As its on-chain component (which requires bridge GRANDPA pallet to be deployed nearby), the parachains finality relay requires GRANDPA finality relay to be running in parallel.
 Without it, the header `B` or